Purchasing a security camera system is a big decision, and we know you probably have plenty of questions.

 Infrared light falls just outside of the visible portion of the electromagnetic spectrum.
 It is within this visible portion that we see color.
 Infrared light has a longer wavelength, falling just outside of the visible spectrum (which is also why infrared light is invisible to the human eye).
 So in low-light situations, the camera cannot detect the visible light wavelength.
 Rather, it detects the infrared light wavelength, which is not part of the visible spectrum and is thus black and white.

 Color night vision cameras need ambient light to produce full color images in the dark.
-CNV cameras use the same kind of Active night vision as most of our other security cameras, but with a more sensitive image sensor.
-This image sensor can absorb more light, which is how it is able to continue to see color at night.
-Without any ambient light (under 1 Lux), the security camera will have to rely entirely on its infrared LEDs, which will turn the footage to black and white.
+CNV cameras use espeically powerful image sensors that are more sensitive to light.
+This means that the image sensor can absorb more light, which is how it is able to continue to see color at night.
+Without any ambient light (under 1 Lux), the security camera will rely entirely on its infrared LEDs, which will turn the footage to black and white.

 Remote viewing simply means to watch the live views (or recorded playback) of your security camera system while you are away from your home or place of business.
-This is typically done by connecting your DVR or NVR to one of our innovative apps through a smart phone or tablet.
+This is typically done by connecting your recorder or camera to one of our innovative apps through a smart phone or tablet.
 You can also set up remote viewing on your PC or Mac computers.

 All Lorex security camera systems are designed to allow for quick and easy remote viewing through smart devices or personal computers.